-In this paper, a concept of U-VR was proposed and the future directions were investigated.
-For the future computing environment, we defined Collaborative Wearable MAR and investigated several challenges.
+In this paper, a concept of Ubiquitous Virtual Reality (U-VR) was proposed and the future directions for U-VR were investigated.
+For this future computing environment, we defined Collaborative Wearable MAR and investigated several substantial challenges.
 We illustrated the usefulness of the presented concept by demonstrating some applications.
-However, there remain many challenges that need to be addressed.
+However, there still remain many challenges that need to be addressed.
 We are to implement each component and integrate them to prove the challenges towards U-VR.
 We also need to do usability tests to evaluate whether Collaborative Wearable MAR is proper for residents with difference preferences.